 Leaders need to look at what has served them well and what hasn’t.
 We need to drop legacy systems and the outdated processes that are done a certain way “because they’ve always been done that way,” and optimize for a future where the pace of change will only accelerate.

 There’s no doubt that the businesses of tomorrow are more digital, more diverse and offer employees greater flexibility.
 Leaders who don’t adapt will be left behind.
-In looking forward to 2021, the easy option will be to try to return to business as usual.
+In looking forward, the easy option will be to try to return to business as usual.
 True leaders will strive for something bigger and something better.

 This article was originally published on IAmagazine.com.